-11 FIRE ALARM SYSTEMS
+10 FIRE ALARM SYSTEMS

-11.1 Most Priory Group units are fitted with a fire alarm and detection system to BS5839-1 or in smaller premises with alarms to BS5839-6.
-The type of system is dependent on the findings of the fire risk assessment which takes into account the size of the premises, what it is used for, the people using the building and the relevant Government guidance.
+- 10.1 Most Aspris services are fitted with a fire alarm and detection system to BS5839-1 or in smaller premises with alarms to BS5839-6.
+The type of system is dependent on the findings of the fire risk assessment which considers the size of the premises, what it is used for, the people using the building and the relevant Government guidance.
 All fire alarm systems should meet the standards set out in BS5839-1 or BS5839-6, however there may be variations approved by the fire safety advisors.
 The audibility of fire alarm systems should be carefully considered to ensure it is appropriate to the type of premises.
-Where horizontal evacuation takes place or where the sound of an alarm may agitate service users, it would be acceptable to have levels reduced to 45db in colleagues controlled areas and 75db in colleagues sleeping rooms.
-Fire Alarm systems are serviced at least twice annually by contractors sourced by our approved property helpdesk.
-Records from these external checks must be kept in the Fire Evidence File.
+Where horizontal evacuation takes place or where the sound of an alarm may agitate children and young people, it would be acceptable to have levels reduced to 45db in colleagues-controlled areas and 75db in colleagues sleeping rooms.
+Fire alarm systems are serviced at least twice annually by contractors sourced by our approved property helpdesk.
+Records from these external checks must be kept in the Fire Evidence File. - Alarm Response Centre (ARC).
+An Alarm Response Centre (ARC) is a monitoring station, staffed by people 24 hours a day, 365 days a year.
+Once a fire alarm activation signal is sent to a monitoring centre, the monitoring team ensure that the Fire Services are contacted to raise the alarm.
+Some ARC's will attempt to contact a site prior to calling the emergency services to reduce the number of unnecessary callouts however, if they do not receive a response from site they will contact the emergency services.
+For those services that are connected to an ARC it is essential that they do not rely entirely on them for contacting the emergency services and they should continue to call 999 as and when a fire alarm is activated. - 10.2.1 Services must ensure that they contact the ARC provider prior to commencing any Fire Evacuation Drill to avoid unnecessary calls to the emergency services. - 10.2.2 If a Fire Risk Assessment recommends the connection to an ARC or a Report is received from a Local Fire Authority Safety Officer recommending connection to an ARC the request should be forwarded to the Estates Property Manager for progress and action.
+The service H&S Advisor/Officer should also be copied with the Report to enable a formal Action Plan to be raised and monitored.